 Study area

-Coropuna and Chachani are two volcanic complexes located in the western part of Peruvian Andes, on the northern boundary of the Central Volcanic Zone (Stern, 2004).
+Coropuna and Chachani are two volcanic complexes located in the western part of the Peruvian Andes, on the northern boundary of the Central Volcanic Zone (Stern, 2004).
 (Figure 2).
-Nevado Coropuna is a complex of 5 volcanic buildings exceeding 6000 m altitude (Mariño et al., 2018).
+Nevado Coropuna is a complex of five volcanic summit cones exceeding 6000 m altitude (Mariño et al., 2018).
 These stratovolcanoes are covered by the most extensive glacial system in the tropics (Kochtitzky et al., 2018; Úbeda et al., 2018).
-The glacier system surface area in 2010 was S2010=~46 km2, its Equilibrium Line Altitude (ELA) in the same year was ELA2010=5984 m, and the past ELA depression was much greater than at present, almost 1000 m during the late Pleistocene (Úbeda et al., 2018).
+The glacier system surface area in 2010 was S2010=~46 km2; its Equilibrium Line Altitude (ELA) in the same year was ELA2010=5984 m, and the past ELA depression was much greater than at present, almost 1000 m during the late Pleistocene (Úbeda et al., 2018).
 Almost all of the Coropuna lava flows are completely glaciated or cut by glacial valleys.
-However, there are also three lava flows (west, northeast, and southeast of the summit areas) only eroded by the latest glacial advances.
+However, there are also three lava flows (west, northeast, and southeast of the summit areas) which have been eroded only by the latest glacial advances.
 Those lava flows have been dated by 3He and 36Cl at ~6.0, ~2.0 and ~0.7 ka respectively, supporting evidence of recent volcanic activity at Coropuna (Mariño et al., 2018; Úbeda et al., 2018; Úbeda et al., 2012).

-About 140 km southeastward of Nevado Coropuna is Nevado Chachani, immediately northeast of Arequipa city (2560 m in altitude at the airport) whose suburbs are close to large lava flows from this volcanic complex.
-Taking into account the ELA at Coropuna (Úbeda et al., 2018), the absence of current glaciers in the Chachani is probably due to the altitude of the volcanic structures, just on the threshold delimited by the regional ELA (~6000 m).
-However, it is possible that there were glaciers in these mountains during the Little Ice Age and the geomorphological evidence suggests that the ice tongues reached at least 4000 m altitude at the Last Glacial Maximum (Andrés et al., 2011b).
-Previous publications deduced the extension of the periglacial conditions in the region, from the air temperature (Richter, 1981; Troll, 1944, 1959) and thermometers buried in the ground since 2004 (Andrés et al., 2011b), whose records have also been used in this work.
+About 140 km southeastward of Nevado Coropuna is Nevado Chachani, immediately northeast of Arequipa city (2560 m in altitude at the airport), whose suburbs are close to large lava flows from this volcanic complex.
+Taking into account the ELA at Coropuna (Úbeda et al., 2018), the absence of current glaciers in the Chachani is probably due to the altitude of the volcanic structures, which is just on the threshold delimited by the regional ELA (~6000 m).
+However, it is possible that there were glaciers in these mountains during the Little Ice Age, and the geomorphological evidence suggests that the ice tongues reached at least 4000 m in altitude at the Last Glacial Maximum (Andrés et al., 2011b).
+Previous publications deduced the extension of the periglacial conditions in the region from the air temperature (Richter, 1981; Troll, 1944, 1959) and from thermometers buried in the ground since 2004 (Andrés et al., 2011b), whose records have also been used in this work.

-Both study site topographies are heavily characterized by formed penitentes (figure 1) during most of the summer months.
-Penitentes are unique features of tropical high mountains where stronger solar radiation waves and heterogeneous ablation process forms pinnacles. and they are considered to contribute to local ground temperature regime.
+Both study site topographies are heavily characterized by formed penitentes (Figure 1) during most of the summer months.
+Penitentes are unique features of tropical high mountains where stronger solar radiation waves and heterogeneous ablation processes form pinnacles.
+They are considered to contribute to local ground temperature regime.
 The general direction of these pinnacles is upward, toward maximum solar radiation.
-Modeling suggests that penitentes enhance conservation of snow cover, and the consequences of penitentes loss might be increased ablation over the whole season (Betterton, 2001, Cathles et al., 2014).
+Modeling suggests that penitentes enhance conservation of snow cover, and the consequences of penitente loss might be increased ablation over the whole season (Betterton, 2001; Cathles et al., 2014).
 The increased ablation increases the amount of incoming short wave radiation available to latent heat transfer, and thus the underlying ground stays cooler.
-Also, the topography produced by multiple tall penitentes can create a micro-climate that develops convective heat circulation, pushing warmer air up during the day and colder air sink at night.
-This paper focuses on periods of penitentes snow cover and ground temperature patterns to understand the thermal state of permafrost areas in the tropical Andes.
+Also, the topography produced by multiple tall penitentes can create a micro-climate that develops convective heat circulation, pushing warmer air up during the day and causing colder air to sink at night.
+This paper focuses on periods of penitente snow cover and ground temperature patterns to understand the thermal state of permafrost areas in the tropical Andes.

 3. Materials and methods